 12th National Conference on Earthquake Engineering

-The SP3 team was thrilled to attend, exhibit and present at the 2022 12th U.S. National Conference on Earthquake Engineering (12NCEE), hosted by the Earthquake Engineering Research Institute (EERI) every 4 years in conjunction with federal and local partners.
+The SP3 team did technical presentations and exhibited at the 2022 12th U.S. National Conference on Earthquake Engineering (12NCEE), hosted by the Earthquake Engineering Research Institute (EERI) every 4 years in conjunction with federal and local partners.
 The convention was held at Salt Palace Convention Center in Salt Lake City, UT, from June 27 to July 1, 2022.

 This milestone conference brought together professionals in the industry and members of the international earthquake engineering community and covered a broad range of disciplines during it’s numerous talks and presentations.
 Publications from this conference are expected to be publicly available by the end of this year.